Blog/Income Tax & Compliance

 Despite these advantages, many taxpayers either miss the additional Rs 50,000 deduction under 80CCD(1B), do not realise that the employer contribution works under the new regime, or confuse the limits across the three sub-sections.
 This guide covers every NPS deduction with the exact limits, eligibility rules, and worked examples for AY 2026-27.

-Looking for expert help with NPS tax benefits Section 80CCD deduction guide AY 2026-27?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+Looking for expert help with NPS tax benefits and 80CCD deductions?
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 How NPS Tax Deductions Are Structured